-Ruby is the newest member of the NESC team.
-She is a rescue from the BVI where she was found abandoned under a trailer by the beach.
-After an unsuccessful search for her owner, Gina and Evan adopted her and brought her to Rhode Island.
+Ruby is the newest member of our team.
+She is a rescue from the BVI where she was found abandoned under a trailer on Long Bay beach.
+After an unsuccessful search for her owner, Gina and Evan adopted her.
+Ruby is now a North-South dog.
 She is often found in the office playing with her favorite toys, and happily greeting anyone who walks through the door.

 Rob Swain - on Seabbatical

-Rob has taught sailing in the BVI for over 25 years.
-He directed the Tortola branch of Offshore Sailing School for 8 years before starting Swain Sailing School, now in its 21st year training sailors in the BVI.
+Rob has taught sailing in the BVI for over 30 years.
+He directed the Tortola branch of Offshore Sailing School for 8 years before starting Swain Sailing School with his wife, Gina.
+Swain Sailing is now in its 23rd year training sailors in the BVI.